michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0134.md

 - v: grow by addition
 - v: come into the possession of
 ### Family
-accrue: accrual, accrued, accruement, accrues, accruing+;accrual: accruals;accruement: accruements
+- accrue: accrual, accrued, accruement, accrues, accruing+
+- accrual: accruals
+- accruement: accruements
 ### Examples
 - Benefits accruing to the United States proved more difficult to specify.
 - But the budget for “20th Century Women” was seven million dollars—a number at which commercial responsibilities begin to accrue.